scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-six-2022-power-rankings/index.md

 #### Week Six Points: 88.3

-Surprisingly, Callen's team had a down week this week moving his squad to a respectable 4-2 on the season.
+Surprisingly, Callen's team had a down week this week, moving his squad to a respectable 4-2 in the season.
 The good news is when 88 points is a disappointment, you are in good shape.
-The other bit of good news is that you don't have Appalachian State on your schedule.
-Like the Texas A&M Aggies every year, heading into week 7 we must ask ourselves the question of which team will we get down the stretch?
-Callen's team has put up some monster numbers this year so far, clocking in at 619 PF to date.
-If he stays the course, it seems like a playoff spot is imminent.
+The other good news is that you don't have Appalachian State on your schedule.
+Like the Texas A&M Aggies every year, heading into week seven, we must ask ourselves which team we will get down the stretch.
+Callen's team has put up some monster numbers this year, clocking in at 619 PF.
+If he stays the course, a playoff spot is likely imminent.

 | Name              | Team    | Depth |